project-oak/oak/docs/programming-oak.md

   the `oak::grpc::event_loop` helper function.
   - `event_loop()` was invoked directly from the auto-generated `oak_main()`
     exported function.
-- The client C++ code builds a gRPC request and sends it to the Oak VM.
+- The client C++ code builds a gRPC request and sends it to the Oak Runtime.
   - This connection is end-to-end encrypted using the Asylo key exchange mechanism.
-- The Oak VM receives the message and encapsulates it in a `GrpcRequest` wrapper message.
+- The Oak Runtime receives the message and encapsulates it in a `GrpcRequest` wrapper message.
-- The Oak VM serializes the `GrpcRequest` and writes it to the gRPC-in channel for the node.
+- The Oak Runtime serializes the `GrpcRequest` and writes it to the gRPC-in channel for the node.
 - This unblocks the Node code, and `oak::grpc::event_loop` reads and deserializes the incoming gRPC request.
 It then calls the Node's `invoke()` method with the method name and (serialized) gRPC request.